 - We are still allowed outside to exercise, and it is important for our physical and mental health.
 Your event can therefore provide motivation for people to keep active.

-How To Setup And Organize A Virtual Race
+How To Setup And Organize A Virtual Walkathon or Race

 Being virtual, everything is obviously online!
 So instead of organizing a physical event space, focus on the online channels and platforms you will use.

 Participants can complete the race or walk in their own time, and update their community through their digital channels – so you want to be sure you’ve got all the resources in place to help them with not only their challenge but their fundraising goals.